aj-vicens/command-line-for-reporters/README.md

 ![full curl](images/curl_full_ss.png)

 And the csv file will have landed in your directory for you to work with.
-Now that we have You could always open Excel to peek at your data:
+Now that we have it, we could always open Excel to peek at the data:

 ![excel screenshot](images/ufo_excel_ss.png)